sillybytes/sillybytes/posts/legacy/2016/05/firefox-control-on-steroids-firefox.md

     bind f readkey firefox

-Most of the magic is performed thanks to the amazing *Mozrepl*.
-Unfortunately I couldn't get it to load an external script, but *Expect* is needed for the communication with it anyways, so lets give it the script line by line.
+Most of the magic is performed by *Mozrepl*.
+Unfortunately, I couldn't get it to load an external script, though *Expect* is needed for the communication with it anyways, so let's use it to hand the script line by line.

 The `select_tab.js`
 [script](https://github.com/alx741/dotfiles/blob/master/mozrepl/.mozrepl/select_tab.js)